-So that you know exactly what you're doing, we begin by explaining what causes "the screen overlay detected" error in the first place, but informed (or impatient) readers can skip straight ahead to our step-by-step solution.
+So that you know exactly what you're doing, we begin by explaining exactly what causes "the screen overlay detected" error in the first place.
+Or, you can skip straight ahead to our step-by-step solution.

 Error message “Screen overlay detected”: the cause

 - The reason: This message appears when you’re running a floating app, and then start a newly installed one, which requests access rights.
-Floating apps include the chat heads of Facebook Messenger that can appear floating above other apps.
+Common floating apps include the chat heads of Facebook Messenger that can appear floating above other apps.

-- Affected Smartphones: Users across the internet have reported experiencing this problem on Samsung and Motorola smartphones.
-It seems likely to affect many manufacturers.
+- Affected Smartphones: Users across the internet have reported experiencing this problem on Samsung and Motorola smartphones, among others.
 AndroidPIT managed to replicate the behavior on a Vodafone and a Samsung smartphone.

 - Problem apps: We replicated the problem using Drupe, but ES File Explorer, CleanMaster, Lux and Twilight have all been blamed for the problem.